SouvikAnalysis/Kharcha-ai/README.md

 > Every Rupee Matters.

-Kharcha is an India-first personal finance application designed to help users understand where every rupee goes.
+Kharcha is an India-first personal finance application designed to help users understand where their every rupee goes.

 ## Vision